DOREMUS-ANR/knowledge-base/INFERENCE.md

 ## Use

-Querying the [SPARQL endpoint](http://data.doremus.org/sparql), it is required to add `DEFINE input:inference 'mus'` on top of your query.
+Querying the [SPARQL endpoint](http://data.doremus.org/sparql), it is required to add `DEFINE input:inference 'mus'` on top of the query.

 #### Examples